 E. SHARE OWNERSHIP

-The following table sets forth, as of March 28, 2013, common stock held by the Company's officers and directors and all outstanding options and warrants to purchase common shares of the Company.
+The following table sets forth, as at March 28, 2014, common stock held by the Company's officers and directors and all outstanding options and warrants to purchase common shares of the Company held by those individuals.